 Murderface: "It's about mermaid murder."

-- There's a new show on Nick Jr. called Bubble Guppies that flips the mermaid concept on it's head.
+Bubble Guppies flips the mermaid concept on its head.
 The merpeople on the show are tiny, about the size of guppies.
-They can't change shape, but apparantly they've developed the ability to swim through air.
+They can't change shape, but apparently they've developed the ability to swim through air.

 One hundred and ninety five feet was her length, eighteen feet was the length of her hair, seven feet was the length of the fingers of her hand, seven feet also was the length of her nose; she was whiter than the swan all over.